-Before undergoing TFIPS/TIPS for PH, all patients underwent contrast-enhanced multiphasic computed tomography (CT) and/or gadoxetic acid-enhanced liver magnetic resonance imaging (MRI).
-Liver cirrhosis was diagnosed by liver biopsy or unequivocal clinical, laboratory (liver function, blood coagulation, routine blood tests), and morphologic liver characteristics on CT and/or MRI.
+Before undergoing TFIPS/TIPS for PH, all patients underwent contrast-enhanced multiphasic computed tomography (CT) and/or gadoxetic acid-enhanced liver magnetic resonance imaging.
+Liver cirrhosis was diagnosed by liver biopsy or unequivocal clinical, laboratory (liver function, blood coagulation, routine blood tests) and morphologic liver characteristics on CT and/or magnetic resonance imaging.
 Gastroscopy was performed to exclude bleeding caused by ulcers and other diseases.
 Coagulation function, the number of platelets and a reduction in jaundice were adjusted to adapt to the TFIPS/ TIPS procedure.